finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

 > ResourceListOfConstituentsAdjustmentHeader ListConstituentsAdjustments (string scope, string code, string fromEffectiveAt = null, string toEffectiveAt = null, DateTimeOffset? asAtTime = null)

-Gets constituents adjustments in an interval of effective time.
+[EARLY ACCESS] Gets constituents adjustments in an interval of effective time.

 Specify a time period in which you'd like to see the list of times that adjustments where made to this portfolio